- Who can apply for funding?

 How long does the grant process take?

 Each grant request is carefully reviewed and evaluated.
-The process can take up to 7 weeks.
+The process can take 7 weeks or longer.
+BCF staff anticipate notification of grant status will be sent mid-April.

 Who decides if our grant request will be funded or not?

 Your application is first reviewed by the Director of Grants and Programs to ensure all the necessary information is included.
+Incomplete applications will not be accepted.
 Grants are reviewed by members of our community and forwarded by the BCF Grants Committee to the BCF Board for final approval.

 What are the evaluation criteria?